11 Things You Need To Soothe The Flu or Cold

 Instructions:

-Combine all ingredients in a slow cooker, BUT add the Grandma’s Noodles the last two hours or they will be mushy.
-Enjoy!
+Combine all ingredients in a slow cooker, BUT add the Grandma’s Noodles for the last two hours or they will be mushy.
+PRINTABLE RECIPE: Enjoy Homemade Chicken Noodle Soup by Food Storage Moms

-2. Water:
+2. Water

 Drink water to keep yourself hydrated.
 One sign of being dehydrated is shiny and cracked red lips.
 Keep drinking water or Gatorade.

-3. Wash Your Hands:
+3. Wash Your Hands

-4. Use A Vaporizer or Humidifier:
+4. Use A Vaporizer or Humidifier

 I started using a warm vaporizer because for me they work better than the cool mist humidifier.
 Which one do you prefer to use?
 Here’s the one I just took to someone: Vicks 1.5 Gallon Vaporizer with Night-Light It’s cheap and I use it all winter when the furnace runs.

-5. Neti-Pot:
+5. Neti-Pot

-6. Essential Oils:
+6. Essential Oils

 I use essential oils all the time.
 I will make a disclaimer here, they will not cure anything.
 They will soothe and make you feel better, but if you feel like you need to see a doctor, do it.
 Enough said about that.
 Now, let me share my favorite ones I use all the time.
-I use Lavender, Eucalyptus, Oregano (with a carrier), Frankincense, Helichrysum, Peppermint to name a few.
+I use Lavender, Eucalyptus, Oregano (with a carrier), Frankincense, Helichrysum, and Peppermint to name a few.
 I have a large essential oil book, but this one works great as a small handbook to get you started using essential oils: Essential Oils Pocket Reference

-7. Cough Drops:
+7. Cough Drops

-8. Silver Solution:
+8. Silver Solution

-I use this product whenever I have taken food into sick people.
+I use this product whenever I have taken food to sick people.
 I use it if I feel like I’m coming down with something.
-I do not take it every single day. pH Balanced Silver Hydrosol – 30ppm Silver Solution: Safe Silver Solution for Daily Supplementation and Immune Health – Won’t Disrupt the pH Level of the Body.
-16oz Bottle Just giving you the heads-up here, this stuff does NOT turn your skin blue.
+You do not have to take it every single day. pH Balanced Silver Hydrosol.
+Just giving you the heads-up here, this stuff does NOT turn your skin blue.
 I had a neighbor once that was blue, or at least dark gray.
 She mentioned to me she had a friend that gave her a recipe to make her own silver solution and that’s why her skin color had changed.
 Please do not do this.
-This product was researched and the formula is made by scientists.
-Here is my favorite book concerning silver to help educate those who may not have heard of THIS kind of silver: A New Fighting Chance: Silver Solution: A Quantum Leap In Silver Technology: How molecular structuring safely destroys bacteria, viruses and yeast.

-9. Green Tea:
+9. Green Tea

-10. Honey:
+10. Honey

-Add some raw honey like the kind Cox’s Honey from Shelley, Idaho makes.
+Add some raw honey as the kind Cox’s Honey from Shelley, Idaho makes.
 Add it to your green tea and man does that combination help a cough!
 Cox’s Honey This is the only place I buy my honey because it is real honey.
 Love it!

-11. Lemon Juice:
+11. Lemon Juice

+I add a little lemon juice to my water jug every day with dry packets like these: True Lemon Bulk Dispenser Pack or Organic lemon juice: Santa Cruz Lemon Juice.
 This one is my favorite for liquid lemon juice.
-It’s the one I use in my freshly ground whole wheat bread.
+It’s the one I use in my freshly ground whole-wheat bread.
 One of my favorite hot drinks is green tea, honey, and lemon juice when I feel a cold coming on.

 Instead of using a silver solution, I simply use the real silver flatware, and coffee set.
 That way, I get a little bit of silver without the possibility of turning blue.
 There was a reason why baby spoons were made out of silver in the past.